bangadang/stackIT/FS25/Dataengineering.md

  - a variation of ETL ist ELT where the data transformatoin is done within the warehouse, after loading.
 	 -  Leverages SQL and DB engine
 	-   Avoids external ETL tools
 	 - The goal is to to do the transformation using sql statements

  ### extract (source to staging)
  -  data is collected from one or several sources and held in temporary storage
  - validation test are run on the data to ensure it conforms with its destinations requirements
- - its a task done regularly in order to supply updated data to da data warehouse
+ - its a task done regularly in order to supply updated data to the data warehouse
  - the data extracted is differentiable through a time setting and defined type of extracted data
 	 - **time setting**:
 		 - synchronous notification:
-			 - upon an update occurence at source the ddata extracton is triggered
+			 - upon an update occurence at source the data extraction is triggered
 		 - asynchronous notification:
 			 - periodic: the sources generates an extraction on a regular basis or the DW extracts the updated data on a regular basis
 			 - event-driven: the DW extracts the updates at the end of a year or the sources notifies upon each X updates